- Published on Wednesday, July 5, 2023, last updated

 - opening using the GitLab CLI within your terminal.

 This initial window lets you write a title (and mark the MR as draft) and a description for your pull request, which will help your reviewers when they receive the request.
+Just like pull requests in GitHub, a merge request in GitLab allows developers to propose changes for collaboration and review.
 You can also:

 - assign reviewers,